kbro237/appscraper/README.md

+**UPDATE:** This script does not currently work due to changes in the Appshopper website!

 # appscraper.py

 This Python script will output html data containing a list of all the apps in your [Appshopper](http://www.appshopper.com/) wishlist.